 The car has been in his family for the past 19 years and is very tastefully modified with an emphasis on reliability and comfort.

-The electrical system has been updated from 6 volt to 12 volt, and the car has been entirely rewired with a new fuse block and Optima battery.
+The electrical system has been updated from 6 volts to 12 volts, and the car has been entirely rewired with a new fuse block and Optima battery.

-Engine: Later model 1949 Plymouth P18 flathead six with Offy dual carb manifold, rebuilt Carter carbs, Phillips split dual exhaust manifold, and Crane ignition.
-It runs great.
+Later model 1949 Plymouth P18 flathead six with Offenhauser dual carb manifold, rebuilt Carter carburetors, Phillips split dual exhaust manifold, and Crane ignition.

-Transmission: Rebuilt three-on-the-tree.
-New clutch, pressure plate and throwout bearing.
+Rebuilt three-on-the-tree.
+New clutch, pressure plate and throw-out bearing.